shantanugodbole/Disease-Predictor/README.md

 ## Integration
 The module is integrated with the Flutter app, using a simple ```http.get()``` call.
 The information is stored into the Firebase Firestore Database for future reference by the concerned doctor.

+## Dataset

+The dataset used for training can be found [here](https://www.kaggle.com/itachi9604/disease-symptom-description-dataset?select=dataset.csv)